MassimilianoIaschi/massimilianoiaschi.github.io/_projects/other_project.md

 My contributions included:
 - Designing and assembling a **simple custom hardware setup** for generating thermal illusions
-- Developing a **feed-forward temperature control system** in **LabVIEW** to enable real-time modulation and targeted **haptic perception**
+- Developing **feed-forward temperature control systems** in **LabVIEW** to enable real-time modulation and targeted **haptic perception**
-- Carrying out literature review and writing a detailed report (which unluckily took most of the project time), used by the lab members to write an actual paper months after, by significantly improving and integrating my exploratory  and inexperienced work: **On the Correlation Between Tactile Stimulation and Pleasantness, IEEE TRANSACTIONS ON HAPTICS, December 2023**
+- Carrying out literature review and writing a detailed report.

+The following paper of the lab: **On the Correlation Between Tactile Stimulation and Pleasantness, IEEE TRANSACTIONS ON HAPTICS, December 2023**, uses the infrastructure I developed during that summer.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">